demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-profile-container-list
 ***
 Get information about the containers and their profile events.
 This command supports asterisks which allows you to get container profiles by filtering its fields according to a specific substring.
+Minimum user role required to access this endpoint - devSecOps.

 #### Base Command